• GlaucomaGlaucomaGlaucomaGlaucomaGlaucoma

 At Focus, we offer a procedure called micropulse trans-scleral laser therapy.
 This treatment reduces the production of fluid within the eye and lowers the risk of glaucoma developing.

-Every pet is unique so requires their own, tailored treatment plan.
-Very occasionally we carry out surgery to place a drainage shunt in the eye with glaucoma.
-Only dogs with a reasonable amount of vision are suitable for this surgery and even then we may advise medical treatment instead.
+Every pet is unique and requires their own tailored treatment plan.
+Very occasionally, we carry out surgery to place a drainage shunt in the eye with glaucoma.
+Only dogs with a reasonable amount of vision are suitable for this surgery, and even then, we may advise medical treatment instead.

 If your dog has secondary glaucoma, we can diagnose the underlying cause and discuss the best treatment.
 (For example, removing their dislodged lens if they have lens luxation.)